COVID-19 Temporary Operational Policy

 We are currently operating a collection process whereby parents call a dedicated phoneline in order to collect their child.
 Parents must be aware of their child’s individual security code and their child will be brought to the front door by a member of management.

-This policy has been edited for length – a full version of the Temporary Operational Policy will be sent to you upon registration.
+This policy has been edited for length – a full version of the Temporary Operational Policy will be sent to you upon registration, or upon request.